 - Sound also is an inevitable part of rehab.
 Your loved one needs rest.
 Consider getting a sound machine, earplugs, or sound-isolating headphones, to mask the noises in the hall, or their roommate so that they can get the rest they need.

-- Begin evaluating home care service options as soon as your loved one enters the rehab facility.
-Call, email, and interview prospective home care agencies to determine if there’s a “fit”.
+- In anticipation of your rehab discharge begin evaluating home care service options as soon as your loved one enters the rehab facility.
+Call, email, and interview prospective home care services to determine if they are a good fit.

-- Remember that there are typically 2 classes of home care services available.
+- Remember that there are typically 2 types of home care services available.

-- Private: Private services pick up often where medicare lets off and can be there at your direction and discretion to help with personal care and assistance such as bathing, laundry, homemaking, and meal prep.
+- Private: Private services pick up often when Medicare lets off and can be there at your direction and discretion to help with personal care and assistance such as bathing, laundry, homemaking, and meal prep.

-- Remember that there are typically 2 classes of home care services available.
+- Remember that there are typically 2 types of home care services available.

-- Before your loved one is discharged from the rehab facility, their doctor will need to do a medical assessment to determine their in-home care needs based on the activities of daily living, or ADLs, that will need to be supported.
+- Before your loved ones’ rehab discharge, their doctor may need to do a medical assessment to determine in-home care needs based on the activities of daily living, or ADLs.

 Families whose loved ones have their short-term Medicare benefits expire have three choices: